protocol/research-website/content/posts/202011-research-perspective-on-filecoin-02/index.md

   - [VDFs](https://eprint.iacr.org/2018/601.pdf) — *Verifiable Delay Functions* -- guarantee a random delay given some hardware assumptions and a small set of requirements.
 VRFs play a role in public randomness beacons, in leader election in consensus protocols, and in proofs of replication.
 VRFs are not currently implemented in the Filecoin spec, but are an [active](https://research.protocol.ai/talks/vdfs-and-filecoin/) [research area](https://filecoin.io/blog/collaboration-on-vdfs/).

-  - [Depth Robust Graphs ](https://research.protocol.ai/talks/proof-of-replication-using-depth-robust-graphs/) — a form of directed acyclic graph structure — are produced in Filecoin’s proof-of-replication step as original data is encoded into a replica and committed to the blockchain.
-Work on DRGs part of ongoing research into the proof system and graph structures.
+  - [Depth Robust Graphs](https://research.protocol.ai/talks/proof-of-replication-using-depth-robust-graphs/) — a form of directed acyclic graph structure — are produced in Filecoin’s proof-of-replication step as original data is encoded into a replica and committed to the blockchain.
+Work on DRGs is part of the ongoing research into the proof system and graph structures.

   - [Vector Commitments](https://eprint.iacr.org/2011/495.pdf) — cryptographic primitives enabling secret precommitments that can be revealed later — are an important component of Filecoin’s verifiable decentralized storage model, and [new vector commitment techniques](https://research.protocol.ai/talks/vector-commitment-techniques-and-applications-to-verifiable-decentralized-storage/) are an active area of CryptoLab research.